Alfresco/alfresco-build-tools/docs/README.md

 scan directive in srcclr.yml file of the scanned repository.

 When monitoring multiple versions of the same project in Veracode, optional input srcclr-project-ext can be used to direct scan results to a specific Veracode project instead of the default one.
-For example: ACS_EXT_MASTER has a project named alfresco_enterprise_repo linked to itself, in order to include recent agent-based scan results in the promoted scan.
+For example: ACS_EXT_MASTER Veracode application has an alfresco-enterprise-repo agent-based scans linked to itself through a project named alfresco_enterprise_repo, in order to include recent agent-based scan results in the promoted scan.
-When supporting an older version of ACS_EXT_MASTER like ACS_EXT_MASTER_7_4, we can set this input value to '7.4.N' on branch "release/7.4.N", to direct scan results to the project named alfresco_enterprise_repo_7.4.N instead.
+When supporting an older version of ACS_EXT_MASTER like ACS_EXT_MASTER_7_4, we can set this input value to '7.4.N' on branch "release/7.4.N" of alfresco-enterprise-repo, to direct this branches agent-based scan results to a project named alfresco_enterprise_repo_7.4.N instead.
-If that project didn't exist, it will be created automatically.
-You can set the default branch for the project (release/7.4.N) and link it to an application (ACS_EXT_MASTER_7_4) in Veracode.
+If that project doesn't exist, it will be created automatically.
+You can then set the default branch for the created project (release/7.4.N) and link it to an application (ACS_EXT_MASTER_7_4) in Veracode.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/veracode@ref